hreineck/hangman/README.md

 The bot then guesses down the line until it gets the first index right, then moves on to the next index, and so on.

-This strategy still isn't very good, but it's the most interesting to me because it's the most similar to brute forcing a password, as it deals with guessing each index of the secret word correctly and is agnostic of the length of the word.
+This strategy still isn't very good, but it's the most interesting to me because it's agnostic of the length of the word and the letters previously guessed.

-If you're guessing a word by each index from left to right, you have a 1/(# of possible characters) chance of guessing the letter at any given index.
+The idea behing this one is that if you're guessing a word by each index from left to right, you have a 1/(# of possible characters) chance of guessing the letter at any given index.

 A brute force algorithm that simply guesses all the letters in order will then have a worst case of n^m guesses, where n is the number of possible characters, and m is the length of the word.

 However, if you happen to guess the first letter correct, you reduce the number of guesses you need to n^(m-1), which is significant for values of m that are long enough not to be trivial.

-If you had a list of many possible words used in passwords, and given that most (non-random) passwords start with letters, you could potentially reduce the time by guessing the most common letters first at each index.
+With a list of the most common words, you can potentially reduce the time by guessing the most common letters first at each index.

-Anyway, this strategy is still pretty garbage for the actual game.
+Anyway, this strategy is still not very good.

 ## 4. Iterating through a Dictionary
-The bot loops through all the words in dictionary, ruling out any words that:
+The program loops through all the words in dictionary, ruling out any words that:
 - Don't match the secret word's length
 - Contain any letters that have been guessed, but were wrong
 - Don't contain the letters in the correct indexes that are known to be in the word